brookeclifton/brookeclifton.github.io/essays/smart-questions.md

 A question that does not follow the smart question guidelines might look like this:

 *"My AWS certificate isn't working.
-Help!"
+Help!"*

+This question fails on all counts:
+1.